dehre/esp32-envi-sensor/README.md

 TODO LORIS: upload pic

-**Good to know:**

-Each time historical temperatures and humidities are rendered, a buffer of size `LCD_RINGBUF_DATA_LEN` is placed on the stack of the task `tt_render_lcd_view`.
-Needless to say, the more sensor readings are stored, the bigger the stack size needs to be for `tt_render_lcd_view`.
-For this reason, the `kconfig` menu mentioned above allows you to configure the stack size for that task, too.

-TODO LORIS: ? link for determining FreeRTOS stack size

 ## Tasks Overview

-To understand how the different parts of the system work with each other, it's useful to know what each FreeRTOS Task is responsible for:
+To understand how the different parts of the application work with each other, it's useful to know what each [FreeRTOS](https://www.freertos.org/index.html) Task is responsible for:

 - `tt_read_sensor`: periodically reads temperature and humidity from the SHT21 sensor and writes them to the binary queues `binqueue_ble` and `binqueue_lcd`

 - `tt_update_ble`: waits for `binqueue_ble` to hold new data, gets it, and updates the temperature/humidity BLE GATT characteristics

-- `tt_update_lcd_ring_buffer`: waits for `binqueue_ble` to hold new data, gets it, writes it to the ring-buffers `ringbuf_lcd_temperature` and `ringbuf_lcd_humidity` (which hold the last 120 readings), and signals `binsemaphore_lcd_render`
+- `tt_update_lcd_ring_buffer`: waits for `binqueue_ble` to hold new data, gets it, writes it to the ring-buffers `ringbuf_lcd_temperature` and `ringbuf_lcd_humidity`, and signals `binsemaphore_lcd_render`

-- `lcd_switch_isr_handler`: waits from a falling edge, debounces the switch, select the next lcd-view, and signals the binary semaphore `binsemaphore_lcd_render`; this is an interrupt handler, not a task, but its work is important for clarifying how the application works
+- `lcd_switch_isr_handler`: waits from a falling edge, debounces the button, select the next view to be displayed, and signals the binary semaphore `binsemaphore_lcd_render`; this is actually an interrupt handler, not a task

 - `tt_render_lcd_view`: waits for `binsemaphore_lcd_render`, and re-renders the appropriate view on the lcd

 In addition:

-- the module `ble_manager` takes care of the entire Bluetooth setup, abstracting all the details from `tt_update_ble`
+- the module `ble_manager` takes care of setting up the BLE server and updating the temperature and humidity GATT characteristics

-- the module `lcd_switch_manager` takes care of initializing and debouncing the switch responsible for updating the `lcd_view` and signaling `binsemaphore_lcd_render`
+- the module `lcd_manager` takes care of rendering appropriate view on the Nokia 5110 display

-- the module `lcd_manager` takes care of rendering the views using the data from `ringbuf_lcd_temperature` and `ringbuf_lcd_humidity`
+- the module `lcd_switch_manager` takes care of initializing the GPIO peripheral for the lcd-button (with internal pull-up resistor and interrupt on falling edges) and debouncing it when needed

 ## Hardware Connection